 Recently, Monsanto has accelerated the solution shift by purchasing Climate Corp., a data source for weather and climate information and is integrating its information with soil and crop data, creating powerful new solutions that improve farm performance.
 Importantly, these solutions are not static.
 They learn and become more meaningful as weather and soil conditions change and as farmers experiment.

 Data-integrating solutions are emerging because data has reached a tipping point, with 90 percent of it generated within only the last two years.
 Yet few companies have a plan to use these new sources of information and customer value effectively.
-To achieve gains that are truly transformative, B2B companies must learn to harness this data to build integrated solutions that elevate them above the role of vendor.
-It requires harvesting the most relevant customer information available, and offering insights that make them genuine business partners.
+To achieve gains that are truly transformative, B2B companies must learn to harness this data to build integrated solutions that elevate them above the role of the vendor.
+It requires harvesting the most relevant customer information available and offering insights that make them genuine business partners.

 Pitfalls in the search for solutions